 However, signs such as breathing problems in people at risk of developing asbestosis indicate the need for undergoing initial testing, which includes an X-ray of the chest, four views that should be reviewed by a board-certified B-reader.
 B-Readers are physicians trained and certified in asbestos-related lung x-rays, by the National Institute for Occupational Safety and Health.
 Practically, a B-Reader looks for changes or abnormalities on the chest x-ray that can be caused by inhalation of particles such as silica and asbestos.

-Further tests such as pulmonary function tests, blood tests, high-resolution CT scan, and/or biopsy will be recommended if necessary.
+Further tests such as pulmonary function tests, blood tests, high-resolution CT scans, and/or biopsy will be recommended if necessary.